KuhlTime/bachelor-thesis/content/03_z_technology.md

 For the applications to work, a wide variety of technologies were used.
 This chapter should give a quick overview on each software and explain the core concepts needed to understand the further development of the applications.

-A common application can be devided into two parts.
-The **frontend**, the applications that gets used by the enduser and the **backend**, the applications that is used by the system itself.
-Commonly frontends only refers to a website, I will missuse this term for mobile applications, as both fullfill the same purpose -- to provide an interface to the enduser.
+A common application can be divided into two parts.
+The **frontend**, the applications that gets used by the end user and the **backend**, the applications that is used by the system itself.
+Commonly frontends only refers to a website, I will misuse this term for mobile applications, as both fulfill the same purpose -- to provide an interface to the end user.

 ## Frontend Development
 ### Electron